What are HPV and Genital Warts?

 The more serious types of HPV are the ones which cause cancers and are typically invisible.
 Therefore, the only way to find out if you have any of the types is to get tested.
 For women, it is extremely important to get tested regularly through cervical smears given the risks of developing cervical cancer.
 For men that have anal sex, having regular anal swabs is equally important.

-Better2Know offers you a comprehensive suite of tests for women and men which offer a full examination of your HPV status and cervical health for women.
+Better2Know offers you a comprehensive suite of tests for women and men which provide a full examination of your HPV status and cervical health for women.

 For women, the following tests are available: